Intermediate Rhythm Guitar 4

 Once you get it, you can and should start applying it as often as you can, you will find it really useful and it really help keep the groove on if you playing on your own... you become the whole band! :)

 This kind of technique is really important when you're playing on your own.
 If jamming a cool acoustic song at a barbecue is what you would like to achieve with your guitar playing then this technique is something you should make sure that you master.
 It's the kind of technique (if done correctly) that will have your friends clapping along and everyone tapping their feet!

 Make sure you only tap your foot on the beat

 We looked at this already lots of times, the new struggle here is not to tap your foot when you are accenting the beat - it's a really common mistake - but one you will avoid if you have been good and working on tapping your foot all the time.
 If you struggle with it - do it slowly - and maybe take the foot out for a while if it's really throwing you off.
 Get the pattern right and then try and bring the foot back in!

 Using the metronome is a good idea of course, and it will feel a little odd at first to be playing accents that are not on the beat - but once you get used to it - it feels cool to be doing that and it is the accents kinda distracting the beat (syncopation) that makes patterns like this sound so cool!

 Further Information on 16th note strumming

-If you want to get into your 16th note playing, then check out my DVD Really Useful Strumming Techniques 2 - it covers them in a lot more detail than I do in this course and has 24 of the most common patterns.
-Many of my students say that my two strumming DVDs changed how well the could play rhythm in a very short period of time, even those who struggled with it for many years and I believe them to be the most important of my teaching products.
+If you want to get into your 16th note playing, then check out Strumming Techniques 2 - it covers them in a lot more detail than I do in this course and has 24 of the most common patterns.
+Many of my students say that my two strumming series changed how well the could play rhythm in a very short period of time, even those who struggled with it for many years and I believe them to be the most important of my teaching products.
 Worth a look me thanks!

 - LESSON STEPS -